phsym/violation2gerrit/README.md

 > Check LICENSE.txt file for more information. <br>

-**violation2gerrit** is a command line tool for publishing code violations report directly into Gerrit's review inline commnents
+**violation2gerrit** is a command line tool for publishing code violation reports directly into Gerrit's review inline commnents

 ## How to build